huin/accountmerge/README.md

 Tools for managing Ledger journals.

+## Disclaimer

+This code hasn't been substantially battle-tested.
+It may well corrupt accounting files.
+As such, it's best to:

+-   keep backups of your account journals,
+-   preview change made to your journal made by this utility before committing to them,
+-   make use of balance assertions where possible to help catch mistakes (such as duplicated transactions/postings).

+The first two recommendations naturally suggest using a version control tool (such as Git, Mercurial).

 ## Matching algorithm

 For each transaction in the source, scan over each of its postings in turn to